-

 How is the level of calcium in the blood regulated?

 One thing is for certain: calcium is very busy in the body.
-On an instant-to-instant basis, the calcium found in the blood and other tissues is more vital than the calcium complexes in bones and teeth.
-As alluded to, bones serve as a reservoir for calcium to safeguard against falling blood calcium levels.
+Again, on an instant-to-instant basis, the calcium found in the blood and other tissues is more vital than the calcium complexes in bones and teeth.
+As we alluded to, bones serve as a reservoir for calcium to safeguard against falling blood calcium levels.
 Blood calcium levels are very tightly regulated; two hormones and one vitamin are directly involved in blood calcium status.
 Parathyroid hormone (PTH), calcitonin, and vitamin D all function with blood calcium levels in mind.

 How does a calcium deficiency impact bone health?